 Unlike a fader, an encoder has no visible position.
 The E4 uses a ring (or rather square) of LEDs, instead.
-Read the LEDs as follows:
+Read the I FDs as follows:

 Every step of the sequence is represented by one encoder.
-The middle LED below each encoder has the same function as the touch button's LED in the M4: It reflects the current buttonmode.
-Usually it shows active gates (blue).
-If the button mode is set on "start / end", a green LED shows the first used step and a red LED the last one.
+The middle three LEDs below each encoder have the same function as the touch button's LED in the M4: They reflect the current buttonmode.
+Usually they shows active gates (greenish blue).
+If the button mode is set to "start / end", the three LEDs are green on the first used step and a red LED on the last one.

-The LED left and right of that one are unused.
-The remaining 29 LED visualise the current setting of the sequencer step according to the current fadermode:
+The two LEDs left and right of those for the gates are unused.
+The remaining 25 LED visualise the current setting of the sequencer step according to the current fadermode:

-- Pitch / CV: In quantized mode every scale note is represented by one colored LED.
+- Pitch / CV: In guantized mode every scale note is represented by one colored LED.
 The color reflects the chord function of that note.
 For example root notes are blue, fifths are green, thirds are red.
 That makes it easier to set the right note.
-In unquantized mode you just get a blue LED gauge starting from the bottom left. - Randomize CV: A light green LED gauge shows you the amount of randomization. - Gate propabilites: The eight possible settings are represendted by eight positions in the ring.
+In unguantized mode you just get a blue LED gauge starting from the bottom left. - Randomize CV: A light green LED gauge shows you the amount of randomization. - Gate propabilites: The eight possible settings are represendted by eight positions in the ring.
 The LEDs are blue for the various standard random positions of 100%, 50%, 25% and 12%.
-The positions for playing a note every 2nd or 4th turn are light green.
+The positions for plaving a note every 2nd or 4th turn are light green.
 And the special position 1 for playing a note when the last random was positive is magenta. - Repeats: The LEDs are purple and white.
 Purple means an odd number (1, 3, 5, 7, 9, 11, 13, or 15).

 White means an even number 2, 4, 6, 8, 10, 12, 14, 16.
 This funny scheme makes it easier to spot certain numbers.